-Altitude running at Mount Everest Marathon the World’s Highest Marathon Every year the Tenzing Hillary Everest Marathon is held on the 29th of May to mark the celebration of the first successful Everest climb.
-Nepalese Sherpa, Tenzing Norgay, and Sir Edmund Hillary were the first climbers to reach the summit of Mount […]Everest Marathon 2019 Sanepa Chowk, Patan 44600, Nepal Kathmandu Nepal
+Everest Marathon 2023: High altitude running at Mount Everest Marathon, the world’s highest Marathon Every year the Tenzing Hillary Everest Marathon is held annually on May 29th to mark the celebration of the first successful Everest climb.
+Nepalese Sherpa Tenzing Norgay and Sir Edmund Hillary were the first climbers to reach the summit of Mount […]Everest Marathon 2023 Sanepa Chowk, Patan 44600, Nepal Kathmandu Nepal

 After paying for your desired package there will be additional costs along the way which you will need to prepare for.
 Costs not included in the packages are:

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Everest Marathon 2019 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Everest Marathon 2023 using the map below!